bonasio-lab/LIDAR/README.md

 -------------------------------
 Installation instructions:

-No complilation is required, simply download and run with instructions below.
+No compilation is required, but some setup is required for the indexes (see below).
 The following dependencies are required:<br />
 -COPE (https://sourceforge.net/projects/coperead/) - place in PATH or provide its location with -c <path/to/cope/><br />
 -trim_galore<br />
+-bedtools
 -samtools ver > 1.16<br />
 -UMI_tools<br />
 -cutadapt<br />